onticinc/actions/README.md

 Set Operating System to Linux Architectur X64.

-Copy and Paste runner commands in the folder you created in step 10.
+Copy and Paste runner commands in the folder created in step 10.
 (You cannot do this step as a root user.)

 Skip first command ` mkdir actions-runner && cd actions-runner ` because we already created the website folder in step 10.